chequeado/chequeabot/claims_prediction/README.md

 <h3>USING IT IN OTHER LANGUAGES</h3>

-To change the language you have to simply choose a different model in the "spacy_utils/pos_tag.py" file from the ones available in <a href="https://spacy.io/usage/models">Spacy models</a>.
-By the way, remember that the language of the initial tagged corpus has to correspond the language you use for the model, but the <chequeable></chequeable> tags are still the same.
+To implement the model in other language, there are a few steps to follow.
+1- Change the LANGUAGE variable in constants.py
+2- Create folders inside "tagged_corpus", "pos_sentences" and "classifiers" with the value you specified in LANGUAGE.
+(Example if you set LANGUAGE="en", then create three "en" folders, one in each data folder.
+3- Change the <a href="https://spacy.io/usage/models#section-available">model</a> in spacy_utils/pos_tagger, and refactor the features_exctractor code to use the <a href="https://spacy.io/api/annotation#section-pos-tagging">tags according to each language</a>.

+<h3> USAGE </h3>
 To use your classifier you will first have to load it:

 ```python